RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/engine/graph.md

 - `*inputs_from_previous_nodes` - The output of all parent nodes.
 Each is a dictionary with a single item mapping the node&#x27;s name to its output.
+  If the node couldn&#x27;t be resolved and has no output, the node name is provided instead of a tuple.

 **Returns**: